minhbtrc/chatbot-template/README.md

 - Mock implementations of `BaseLLMClient` and `BaseTool` for testing
 - Unit tests for tools, LLM clients, and other components
 - API tests for the FastAPI endpoints

-## Status and Extensions

-The codebase has been refactored to use standardized interfaces:

-1. **✅ Standardized LLM Client Interface**:
-   - All LLM clients implement `BaseLLMClient`
-   - Consistent methods for chat, completion

-2. **✅ Standardized Tool Interface**:
-   - All tools implement `BaseTool`
-   - Consistent schema definition and execution

-3. **✅ Improved Directory Structure**:
-   - Renamed directories for clarity (llms → llm_clients, chains → reasoning)
-   - Better organization with brains under reasoning/brains/services
-   - Consolidated test structure

-4. **✅ Enhanced Extensibility**:
-   - New LLM clients can be added by implementing `BaseLLMClient`
-   - New tools can be added by implementing `BaseTool`
-   - Brain implementations can be swapped without changing the Bot

-5. **✅ Multiple LLM Providers Support**:
-   - OpenAI API integration
-   - Azure OpenAI API integration
-   - Local LLM support via LlamaCpp
-   - Google Vertex AI integration

 ## Getting Started